Managing missing data with pandas

-Missing data often occurs in data analyses. pandas simplifies working with missing data as much as possible.
-For example, all descriptive statistics of pandas objects exclude missing data by default. pandas uses the floating point value NaN (Not a Number) for numerical data to represent missing data.
+Missing data often occurs in data analysis. pandas simplifies working with missing data as much as possible.
+For example, all descriptive statistics of pandas objects exclude missing data by default. pandas uses the floating point value NaN (Not a Number) to represent missing data for numerical data.

 Methods for handling NA objects: